v-rajagt/IntuneDocs/intune-user-help/enroll-your-device-in-intune-ios.md

     * iOS 12.2 and later: When the download is complete, tap **Close**.
 Then continue to step 3.   **(NOte from Laura: I didn't see "Done" in the video, so changed to **Close**.
 Let me know if that's incorrect.)**
     * iOS 12.1 and earlier: When the download is complete, you are automatically redirected to the Settings app.
 Skip to step 4.

     If you accidentally tap **Ignore**, refresh the page.
 You'll be prompted to open the Company Portal app.
-From the app, you can tap **Download again**.
+Once you're there, tap **Download again**.

   > [!NOTE]
   > You must install the management profile as described in the next steps within 8 minutes of downloading it.
 If you don't, the profile will be removed and you'll have to restart enrollment.